 In 2012, Massachusetts signed a crime bill called, “An Act Relative to Sentencing and Improving Law Enforcement Tools,” which made it the first state in several years to enact a new third-strikes law.
 This habitual offender law creates serious penalties for defendants in Massachusetts who may be considered repeat offenders.
-If you are facing charges in Massachusetts and think you may have previous convictions in the state, it is important to contact experienced and aggressive Worcester criminal defense attorneys from Murphy & Rudolf, LLP to help prepare your defense.
+Are you a habitual offender?
+Massachusetts residents facing charges who think they may have previous convictions in the state need to contact experienced and aggressive criminal defense attorneys from Murphy & Rudolf, LLP to help prepare your defense.
 If you are in the Worcester or Springfield areas, call today at 508-762-1397.

 - Domestic violence